Comandanta Esther: Biography

-Comandanta Esther's childhood was not easy due to poverty and hunger.
+Comandanta Esther endured a difficult childhood as her family suffered from poverty and hunger.
 She lived with her mother and several siblings, four of whom died from lack of food or from illness.
 They did not have enough money; they ate tortillas and occasionally beans.
 Additionally, Esther did not know how to speak Spanish.
 She had gone to school as a child, but she did not learn because she did not understand the language.
 In her words, she learned how to speak and write in Spanish upon joining EZLN.

 Later, as Esther grew up and started to become aware of the poverty around her, she began to attend indigenous meetings where they talked about the state of their community.
 She gradually started increasing her political participation, but was not met without obstacles due to being an indigenous woman living in a region where inequality is common.